 - Crane ecology, behavior and identification,

 Time Commitment: North America Program Volunteers assist with specific projects from April 15 until October 31.
-Volunteers are required to volunteer the equivalent time (4-8 hrs) each season.
+Volunteers are required to volunteer the equivalent time (four to eight hours) each season.

 Additional Requirements: Individuals must be able to work outdoors over uneven terrain in a variety of weather conditions.
 Excellent oral English communication skills are necessary.